apache/airflow/docs/apache-airflow/howto/docker-compose/index.rst

     docker-compose up

-In the second terminal you can check the condition of the containers and make sure that no containers are in unhealthy condition:
+In a second terminal you can check the condition of the containers and make sure that no containers are in an unhealthy condition:

 .. code-block:: text
     :substitutions: